 This recipe is part of a series recreating all the best recipes from Subway.
 You can find this mega-post here.

 Usually I have some recommendations on how to make my recipes easier with my favourite kitchen tools, but for this, all you really need is a pot (small in size is fine) and a whisk.
-For a bit of an easier time, a garlic press is recommended, but you can use a cheese grater for grated onion if you don’t have a garlic press of juicer to extract onion juice.
+For a bit of an easier time, a garlic press is recommended, but you can use a cheese grater for grated onion if you don't have a garlic press or juicer to extract onion juice.

 The only hard part about this recipe is being able to wait for it to reach optimal flavour during the 6 hour rest time.
 It smells amazing when you're making it but trust me, you want to let it rest for the best taste.